libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Updated Delete Menu in DB Management in Llama 2 Chatbot

-0.043a

 -Fixed Bug where only one Implicit and Explicit Memory were uploaded

 -Improved Memory Prompts, works alot better with the 7B model of Llama 2 now.
 Still wouldn't recommend using the 7B model though.

 -Improved Auto Memory Upload.

-0.043

--Added Qdrant Version.
-Aetherius can now be ran 100% locally!

-0.042b

--Local Llama 2 update, works well, but still needs to be improved.

-0.042a

--Added Webscrape Delete Button

--Small Webscrape prompt rework

 -Various Bug Fixes

-0.042
+**0.042**

 -Added GUI for Aetherius.
 Very basic for now.

+-Local Llama 2 update, works well, but still needs to be improved.

 -Added Edit Conversation